Full-Form of CPA (Certified Public Accountant)

 Education Requirement of CPA

-The educational requirements of a Certified Public Accountant is a bachelors’ degree in accounting along with 150 semester hours, CPA certification (Uniform CPA Exam), and a minimum of two years experience in public accounting.
+The educational requirements of a Certified Public Accountant are a bachelors’ degree in accounting along with 150 semester hours, CPA certification (Uniform CPA Exam), and a minimum of two years experience in public accounting.
 This can also consider pursuing an MBA for fulfilling the 30 hours requirements.

 Work Experience of Certified Public Accountant

 Certified Public Accountant exams are single-level examinations and it consists of only four papers.
 It is an MCQ or multi-choice question examination.
-A candidate will have to appear for this single level exam and will need to answer 4 exam papers and these questions will be asked in the form of multi-choice questions or MCQs.
+A candidate will have to appear for this single-level exam and will need to answer 4 exam papers, and these questions will be asked in the form of multi-choice questions or MCQs.

 The exams in CPA are conducted on the following subjects-

 - Financial Accounting and Reporting- Maximum time allotted 4 hours

 - Auditing and Attestation- Maximum time allotted 4 hours